aosabook/500lines/contingent/chapter.rst

 ... """
 >>> project.invalidate(task)

-.. include:: contingent/projectlib.py
-    :code: python
-    :start-line: 78
-    :end-line: 96

-.. include:: contingent/graphlib.py
-    :code: python
-    :start-line: 50
-    :end-line: 55

-.. include:: contingent/projectlib.py
-    :code: python
-    :start-line: 110
-    :end-line: 123

-So show rest of stuff from the listing?

-Show how awesome Python is:
-again, because functions are both 1st class objects and are also hashable, we can use them as part of keys:
-(f, args) is a completely natural key.
+This small, limited change

-This should have no effect on the other documents.
+should have no effect on the other documents.

 >>> project.start_tracing()
 >>> project.rebuild()